jake-landersweb/jake_code/flutter/selector/README.md

 # Selector In Flutter

 This is a fun little custom widget that I built that I thought I'd share.
-It takes a list of items and potrays them as cells you can tap on to select whatever content is in the cells.
+It takes a list of items and portrays them as cells you can tap on to select whatever content is in the cells.
 It will add your selections into another list that you are able to read from.

 ### End Result: